Administering a Grant

 Commerce will reimburse the TSEP grant recipient a maximum of 50% of the total grant amount for incurred expenses within 30 days of receipt of an approved draft infrastructure planning document.
 A draft PER must generally address each item required in the PER outline as presented in the most current edition of the .
 While it is not expected that the document will be complete, it must show clearly that all applicable items required for a PER are being addressed and that the engineer is proceeding toward the preparation of a complete and acceptable final product.

-Grantees that plan to submit a TSEP construction grant application should contact TSEP staff for guidance on environmental requirements.
+Grantees that plan to submit a TSEP Project grant application should contact Community Development Division staff for guidance on environmental requirements.

-For guidance on Preliminary Engineering Reports and Capital Improvements Plans, please visit the Resources page.
+For guidance on Preliminary Engineering Reports and Capital Improvements Plans, please visit the Toolkit page.